Backed by Awesome Motive.

 Disadvantages of PNG

-• Larger file size: PNG images are typically larger in file size than other formats, which can slow down website speed and increase bandwidth usage.
+• Larger file size: PNG images are typically larger in file size than other formats, which can slow down website speed and increase bandwidth usage across all browsers.

 • Limited compression: While PNG images use lossless compression, they do not compress as efficiently as other formats, which can result in larger file sizes.